Close

 Running Traffic Signals

 In Conway, running traffic signals can lead to severe car accidents.
 When a driver disregards a red light or stop sign, it is presumed that they did so with the intention of reaching the intersection before other vehicles.
 This is especially hazardous because drivers who run traffic signals often travel at higher speeds than other vehicles at intersections, escalating their chances of colliding with pedestrians or cars stopped at the light.
-Additionally, drivers who run traffic lights or signs endanger other drivers by compelling them to suddenly brake or swerve to avoid a collision.
+Additionally, drivers who run traffic lights or signs endanger other drivers by compelling them to brake or swerve suddenly to avoid a collision.

 Illegal Lane Changes

 Car accidents are often caused by negligent drivers who illegally change lanes.
-They may fail to use their turn signals or not pay attention to other drivers, resulting in sudden and unannounced lane changes without checking their mirrors.
+They might fail to use their turn signals or not pay attention to other drivers, resulting in sudden and unannounced lane changes without checking their mirrors.
 These reckless actions can lead to severe accidents, including head-on collisions if the other driver is forced into the oncoming lane of traffic.

 Driving Under the Influence of Alcohol or Drugs

 One of the leading causes of fatal car accidents in Conway and Georgia as a whole is drunk driving.
 Not only do drunk drivers put themselves in danger, but they also pose a significant threat to other motorists, pedestrians, and cyclists in the vicinity.
-Due to their impaired reflexes, drunk drivers frequently fail to react quickly enough to avoid a collision.
+Because of their impaired reflexes, drunk drivers frequently fail to react quickly enough to avoid a collision.
 If a drunk driver causes you harm, you are entitled to compensation as punishment for their actions.

 Time Limit to File a Car Accident Lawsuit in Conway, AR

 In Conway and throughout Arkansas, there is a specific time limit for filing a car accident lawsuit.
 This is known as the statute of limitations and is set out in Ark.
 Code. § 16-56-105.
 Victims of car accident injuries have three years from the date of the accident to file their lawsuit.
-The clock starts ticking on the date that the cause of action accrues, which is usually the date of the accident.
-For example, if your car accident occurred on January 10, 2023, you would have until January 10, 2026, to file your claim in the appropriate court.

 Our Conway, AR Car Accident Lawyers Can Help